 The Board is committed to maintaining high standards of corporate governance.
-The Directors recognize the importance of sound corporate governance and intend to observe the requirements of the UK Corporate Governance Code, as published by the Financial Reporting Council, and the Corporate Governance Code for Small and Mid-Sized Quoted Companies 2013, as published by the Quoted Companies Alliance, to the extent they consider appropriate in light of the Company’s size, stage of development and resources.
+The Directors recognise the importance of sound corporate governance and intend to observe the requirements of the UK Corporate Governance Code, as published by the Financial Reporting Council, and the Corporate Governance Code for Small and Mid-Sized Quoted Companies 2013, as published by the Quoted Companies Alliance, to the extent they consider appropriate in light of the Company’s size, stage of development and resources.
 However, it should not be considered that the Company has complied with the UK Corporate Governance Code or the Corporate Governance Code for Small and Mid-Sized Quoted Companies 2013.

 Board of Directors